vanyaindigo/OpenWRT_VLESS/README.md

 ### **Limitations**
 - The script assumes basic familiarity with OpenWrt and command-line operations.
-- Some features (e.g., WireGuard, AmneziaWG) require manual configuration of keys and endpoints.
+- Some features (e.g., Sing-Box configuration) require manual configuration of keys and endpoints.
 - Disk space constraints may prevent the installation of certain packages (e.g., Sing-Box).

 ---